DS-100/debugging-guide/projA2/projA2.md

 jupyter: python3
 ---

-## Question 5d and 5f
+## Questions 5d and 5f

 ### General Debugging Tips
 Question 5 is a challenging question that mirrors a lot of data science work in the real world: cleaning, exploring, and transforming data; fitting a model, working with a pre-defined pipeline and evaluating your model's performance.
 Here are some general debugging tips to make the process easier:

 * Separate small tasks into helper functions, especially if you will execute them multiple times.
 For example, a helper function that one-hot encodes a categorical variable may be helpful as you could perform it on multiple such columns.
 If you're parsing a column with RegEx, it also might be a good idea to separate it to a helper function.
 This allows you to verify that you're not making errors in these small tasks and prevents unknown bugs from appearing.
 * Feel free to make new cells to play with the data!
 As long as you delete them afterward, it will not affect the autograder.
-* The `feature_engine_final` looks daunting at first, but start small.
+* The `feature_engine_final` function looks daunting at first, but start small.
 First, try and implement a model with a single feature to get familiar with how the pipeline works, then slowly experiment with adding one feature at a time and see how that affects your training RMSE.

 ### My training RMSE is low, but my validation/test RMSE is high